cryptoGlance/cryptoGlance-web-app/README.md

 #### Step-by-step Instructions:

-**Advanced Users:** Simply setup a new PHP instance and point it to the root folder of the RigWatch source/download.
+**Advanced Users:** Simply setup a new PHP instance and point it to the root folder of the CryptoGlance source/download.
 Ensure that the **php_sockets** extension is enabled, and you should be good to go.

 **Beginner Users:**